Learnable Weight Initialization for Volumetric Medical Image Segmentation

-In this work, we argue that self-supervised inductive biases which strive to capture the nature of volumetric data are likely to perform better than the conventional weight initialization schemes that are independent of data.
-To this end, we propose a \textit{learnable weight initialization} approach that strives to explicitly exploit the volumetric nature of the medical data to induce contextual cues within the model at the early stage of the training.
+In this work, we argue that self-supervised inductive biases that can capture the nature of volumetric data are likely to perform better than the conventional weight initialization schemes that are data-independent.
+To this end, we introduce a \textit{learnable weight initialization} approach that strives to explicitly exploit the volumetric nature of the medical data to induce contextual cues within the model at an early stage of training.
 These contextual cues are learned using our proposed self-supervised objectives.
 The segmentation models are based on encoder-decoder network design.
-Therefore, to learn contextual cues from a given volumetric input, our approach encourages the encoder to predict the correct order of shuffled sub-volumes while training the decoder to reconstruct the masked organs or part of an organ (Sec.\ref{data_dep}).
+Therefore, to learn contextual cues from a given volumetric input, our approach encourages the encoder to predict the correct order of shuffled sub-volumes while training the decoder to reconstruct the masked organs or part of an organ (Section.\ref{data_dep}).
 As a result, data-dependent priors about the input structure can be effectively captured within the model weights across different scans of the volumetric input, resulting in better segmentation performance.
-Our contributions are as follows: \begin{itemize} \item We propose a learnable weight initialization method that can be integrated into any hybrid volumetric medical segmentation model to effectively train small-scale datasets. \item To learn such a weight initialization, we propose data-dependent self-supervised objectives tailored to learn the structural and contextual cues from the volumetric medical image datasets. \item We demonstrate the effectiveness of our approach by conducting experiments for multi-organ and tumor segmentation tasks, achieving superior segmentation performance without requiring additional external training data. \item Our proposed weight initialization scheme, which relies solely on the training dataset at hand yields favorable results when compared to the single model performance of Swin-UNETR large-scale self supervised pretraining \cite{tang2022self} on synapse multi-organ segmentation task. \end{itemize}
+Our contributions can be summarized as follows:

+\begin{itemize} \item We propose a learnable weight initialization method that can be integrated into any hybrid volumetric medical segmentation model to effectively train small-scale datasets. \item To learn such a weight initialization, we propose data-dependent self-supervised objectives tailored to learn the structural and contextual cues from the volumetric medical image datasets. \item We demonstrate the effectiveness of our approach by conducting experiments for multi-organ and tumor segmentation tasks, achieving superior segmentation performance without requiring additional external training data. \item Our proposed weight initialization scheme, which relies solely on the training dataset at hand yields favorable results when compared to the single model performance of Swin-UNETR large-scale self-supervised pretraining \cite{tang2022self} on multi-organ segmentation task. \end{itemize}